 That way, your potential customer can be sure that the message came from a legitimate business.
 In addition to that, you could also be violating regulations if those elements aren't in place.

 Now that you know how to write a successful cold email to a potential client, you're probably wondering how to speed up the process.
-Luckily, there are so many email marketing tools available these days that it's almost impossible not to find what you need.
+Luckily, there are so many email marketing tools available these days that it's almost impossible not to find what you need, even if you don't have the best cold email agency at your disposal.
 So, without further ado, let's take a look at some of our favorites.

 Thanks to its simplicity and features, Mailchimp has become one of the most popular email automation tools.
 With its free-forever plan, it's a perfect solution for businesses with small contact lists.
 However, if you're looking for a tool that can support advanced campaigns, one of these other alternatives could be better for you.